Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- The 76ers are the second-ranked squad in the league, allowing 41.2 rebounds per game.
+- On the glass, the 76ers are second in the NBA, allowing 41.2 rebounds per game.

-- The 76ers are the sixth-ranked team in the NBA, allowing 24.2 assists per contest.
+- The 76ers are the sixth-ranked squad in the NBA, allowing 24.2 assists per game.

-- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the NBA.
+- In terms of 3-pointers, the 76ers are ranked fifth in the league, conceding 11.6 makes per contest.

 Marcus Smart vs. the 76ers